Fiat Chrysler puts merger offer to Renault board

 But the deal still faces political and workforce hurdles in Italy, and potentially also in France.
 Most of FCA’s European plants are running below 50% capacity.

-Fiat said the planned cost savings would not depend on plant closures.
+Fiat said the planned cost savings would not depend on factory closures.

+“The market will be careful with these synergy numbers as much has been promised before and there isn’t a single merger of equals that has ever succeeded in Autos,” Evercore ISI analyst Arndt Ellinghorst said in an email.

+Investors are likely to remain wary of the execution risks of a French-Italian-U.S. tie-up, he added, “even with fewer big egos involved”.

 The French government, Renault’s biggest shareholder with a 15% stake, supports the merger in principle but will need to see more details, its main spokeswoman said on Monday.